Skip to main content

 Is Universal Truckload Services licensed and bonded as a freight broker?

-What types of freight does Universal Truckload Services move?
+What types of freight does Universal (UACL Logistics) move?

-Per Transport Topics' Top 100 Freight Brokerage Firms report, Universal Truckload Services primarily brokers flatbed and specialized truckload freight — including step-deck, RGN, and oversized/permitted loads.
-Dry van truckload is an active secondary mode.
-UTS does not actively broker refrigerated, LTL, intermodal, air/expedited, bulk/tank, or parcel freight.
+Per Transport Topics, Universal primarily handles flatbed and specialized truckload — step-deck, RGN, oversized/permitted.
+Dry van is active secondary.
+Reefer, LTL, intermodal, bulk/tank, parcel are not active.

 How do Universal Truckload Services' rates compare to other freight brokers?